AndyObtiva/glimmer-dsl-libui/README.md

     is fine, but please isolate to its own commit so I can cherry-pick around it.

-Note that the latest development sometimes takes place in [development](https://github.com/AndyObtiva/glimmer-dsl-libui/tree/development) branch (which is deleted once merged back to [master](https://github.com/AndyObtiva/glimmer-dsl-libui)).
+Note that the latest development sometimes takes place in the [development](https://github.com/AndyObtiva/glimmer-dsl-libui/tree/development) branch (usually deleted once merged back to [master](https://github.com/AndyObtiva/glimmer-dsl-libui)).

 ## Contributors